Noctua28/Prediction-of-Product-Sales/README.md

 Random forest modeling to predict sales
 Model evaluation using R^2 and RMSE metrics.

+## Results

 #### Sales by Location Type
 <p align = "center">
   <img src = "Sales by Product Type.png">
 </p>

-Location Type: The location of the store plays an important role in the sales of products.
+**Location Type: **The location of the store plays an important role in the sales of products.
 In our dataset, we found that products sold at stores located in Tier 1 cities have higher sales compared to products sold at stores located in Tier 2 and Tier 3 cities.

 #### Sales by Item Type